Current Limitations of Entity Framework Core 8

 Introduction

-Although EF Core seems to be the most popular ORM in the .NET world in these days – and I for sure won’t contradict it –, there are still some functionality missing, specially if we compare it with other ORMs that also exist, NHibernate coming obviously to my mind.
+Although EF Core seems to be the most popular ORM in the .NET world in these days – and I for sure won’t contradict it –, there is still some functionality missing, specially if we compare it with other ORMs that also exist, NHibernate coming obviously to my mind.
 This post is a reflection about that, it is in no way a comparison with other ORMs, in particular, NHibernate, it’s more a wish list for EF Core.
-I still follow and love NHibernate, and it’s still, in many ways, way ahead of EF Core, but that’s not what I’ll be writing about.
+I still follow and love NHibernate, and it’s still, in many ways, somewhat ahead of EF Core, but that’s not what I’ll be writing about.
+I had a list here, and I recently updated it.

 Primary Key Generation